Historic Preservation Review of District of Columbia Undertakings

 The SHPO assists DC agencies to meet these requirements in as timely and efficient a manner as possible by identifying historic properties and by evaluating the effects of the project on historic properties.
 If any effects are considered “adverse” (e.g. demolition, inappropriate alteration or new construction,etc.), the SHPO assists the district agency to identify ways to avoid, minimize or mitigate the adverse affects.

-The Historic Preservation Office has issued issued four documents identifying historic resources related to DC Government properties including Department of Parks and Recreation, Public Libraries, Public Safety Facilities, and Public Schools.
+The Historic Preservation Office has issued issued five documents identifying historic resources related to DC Government properties including Department of Parks and Recreation, DC Charter and Related Schools, Public Libraries, Public Safety Facilities, and Public Schools.

 - DC Government Historic Properties - Department of Parks and Recreation